SIM lock: Spain

 In 1998, the then-Spanish telecom regulator, Tribunal de Defensa de la Competencia (now Comisión Nacional de los Mercados y la Competencia), saw that Spanish mobile carriers already provided unlocking codes voluntarily for a fee within the first 12 months and for free after 12 months, so it decided not to establish any legal framework in Spain.
 CMT has not revisited this decision since then, therefore there are no SIM-locking laws in Spain.

 Sweden

 In Sweden, carriers are required to unlock handsets after 12 months since purchase.
 This applies both to on-contract and pay as you go phones.
 All carriers will charge a fee of 300 SEK (approximately $45) or 350 SEK (approximately $50), depending on carrier, to unlock the handset.
 However, as of 2016, most carriers have stopped locking phones altogether.

 Switzerland

-SIM locking may be particularly common there.
+SIM locking may be particularly common in Switzerland.
 Swisscom began lifting SIM lock since July 2013.
 Sunrise prepaid mobile phones have a SIM lock for 2 years from purchase.